sohale/gpu-experimentations/experiments/leannn5/learnin-lean4.md

 ### Q
 What is "a `lean-toolchain` File?
+   * Needs to be at the root of your "project directory"

 ### Q
 What is a `.toml` file in general context?
 Is it not specific to Lean4?

 ### Q
 To use leanpkg.toml or Lake file? which one is more modenn?
 Why not just stick to `.toml` files?
+   * Regarding `toml`:
+      * It seems `.toml` is for "Lean 3"? and hence, deprecated?
+   * For lake
+      * you will need a `lakefile.lean`, "ideally"

+### Q: Package and folder issues:
+Issues about not being in the root: (apparently):
+   * "Make sure that the folder you have opened in VS Code is the root of your Lean 4 project, where your lean-toolchain file and, ideally, your lakefile.lean are located."
+   * `^` apparently.
+But I dont want that.

+   * What is ".code-workspace"?
+There was a` old-repo-root/lean.code-workspace`.
+      * I see!

 ### Q
 The `.vscode/setting` necessary for lean4 extension to work, after restarting: